-Retirement benefits are usually effective on the latest of (a) the first day of the month after the application is filed, (b) the effective date of retirement appearing on your application form, or (c) the April 1st of the year following the year in which you reach age $70\frac{1}{2}$ if you have not started receiving your benefit before then.
-In order to allow sufficient time to process your retirement application, it is suggested that you file your application form well before the date on which you plan to retire.
+Retirement benefits are usually effective on the latest of (a) the first day of the month after the application is filed, (b) the effective date of retirement appearing on your application form, or (c) the April 1st of the year following the year in which you reach age 72 if you have not started receiving your benefit before then.
+To allow sufficient time to process your retirement application, you should file your application form well before the date on which you plan to retire.
 If you are married, you and your spouse may have some decisions to make regarding the form of your retirement benefit and your application for benefits must be filed before the date on which you want your benefits to begin.
-Those decisions must, by law, be made no less than 30 day and no more than 180 days before your benefit begins.
+Those decisions must, by law, be made no less than 30 days and no more than 180 days before your benefit begins.